IVSoftware/activity-shell-startup/README.md

 Consider using a command line argument to specify the form you want.
-Then:
+Then one of:

 - Run from command line: `activity-shell.exe "Cars"`
 - Run from a Shortcut, where Target property is appended with "Cars"